 Social media can only be effective if the marketing strategy and social media strategy go hand in hand.
 The marketing strategy affects the social strategy and therefore, it’s very much like a domino effect.

 Social media can’t act in favour of or fix your marketing strategy especially if your marketing strategy is non-existent or already broken.

-So, if you’re a business looking to try social, ensure you have a marketing strategy in place first or employ a marketing strategist to map one out for you and if you work as a social media consultant, do yourself a favour and ensure your client/s have a marketing strategy in place BEFORE you take the client on.
+So, if you’re a business looking to try social, ensure you have a marketing strategy in place first or hire an agency to help you map out a marketing strategy.
+And, if you work as a social media consultant, do yourself a favour and ensure your client/s have a marketing strategy in place BEFORE you take the client on.
 This will greatly decrease any disappointment on your client’s end when your social strategy doesn’t live up to your client’s unrealistic expectations.

 Note to business owners: If the question, “do you have a marketing strategy in place?”, is not asked throughout the interview process while recruiting a social media agency, this is a huge red flag and use caution moving forward.